-The Board is responsible for planning for succession of the Chief Executive Officer.
-On at least an annual basis, the Board will review succession for the Chief Executive Officer and Senior Executive Team, including backgrounds, capabilities and development opportunities for potential successors.
+The Board, with the assistance of the Corporate Governance Committee, is responsible for planning for succession of the Chief Executive Officer.
+On at least an annual basis, the Board and Corporate Governance Committee will review succession for the Chief Executive Officer and other management, including backgrounds, capabilities, and development opportunities for potential successors.

-In the event of an unforeseen loss of the Chief Executive Officer through a successionrelated emergency, the Chair of the Board shall promptly convene and act as Chair at a special meeting of the Board for the purposes of determining Chief Executive Officer succession.
+In the event of an unforeseen loss of the Chief Executive Officer through a succession-related emergency, the Chair of the Board shall promptly convene and act as Chair at a special meeting of the Board for the purposes of determining Chief Executive Officer succession.
 The Board shall determine whether to appoint an internal successor or to conduct an external search for a successor Chief Executive Officer, depending on the circumstances at the time.
 If it so determines, the Board may appoint an interim Chief Executive Officer while conducting a search to locate a qualified Chief Executive Officer candidate.
 For these purposes, there should be available, on a continuing basis, the Chief Executive Officer's recommendation of a successor should the Chief Executive Officer be unexpectedly disabled.

-15. Board Interaction with Institutional Investors, the Press, Customers and Others
+15. Board Interaction with Institutional Investors, the Press, Customers, and Others

 The Board believes that management generally should speak for the Company, consistent with all regulations governing such communications and with common sense.
-Unless otherwise agreed to or requested by the Chair of the Board or the Chief Executive Officer, each director shall refer all inquiries from investors and the media pertaining to the Company to designated members of senior management.
-From time to time, and typically alongside management, individual Board members may participate in meetings and other communications with various constituencies that are interested in the Company, including its stockholders.
+Unless otherwise agreed to or requested by the Chair of the Board or the Chief Executive Officer, each director shall refer all inquiries from investors and the media pertaining to the Company to designated members of management.
+From time to time, and typically alongside management, individual Board members may participate in meetings and other communications with various constituencies that are interested in the Company, including its shareholders.
 In situations where public comments from the Board may be appropriate, they will normally come from the Chair.
-Unless directed by the Board or the Chair, individual directors (other than directors who also serve as officers of the Company and, in such capacity, are specifically authorized to do so) shall not discuss any matters pertaining to the Company with stockholders, securities analysts or the press unless specifically authorized to do so in a particular situation by the Chair or the Chair or the Chair.
+Unless directed by the Board or the Chair, individual directors (other than directors who also serve as officers of the Company and, in such capacity, are specifically authorized to do so) shall not discuss any matters pertaining to the Company with shareholders, securities analysts, or the press unless specifically authorized to do so in a particular situation by the Chair or the Chief Executive Officer.